dillonkearns/incrementalelm.com/content/articles/exit-gatekeepers.md

 ## How to control the exits

-To add an Exit Gatekeeper, all we need to do is define every function needed to use SSNs internally within the `SSN`{code} module.
+To add an Exit Gatekeeper, all we need to do is define every function needed to use SSNs internally within the `SSN` module.
 And of course, each of those functions is responsible for using it appropriately.
 (And on the other side of that coin, that means that the calling code is free of that responsibility!).

 Let's make a function to securely send an SSN.
 We need to guarantee that: